Authority

 Good kings

 To bring shalom and teeming life (which may sometimes feel chaotic) to his dominion.
 To equip and empower others with dominion, invite others to rule over their own dominion or subdomain.
 Work is a gift – chores are not training or practice for being an adult, they are not an excuse to teach about money.
-Chores are an exercise in dominion – let them rule over the trash in the cans, and the toilets, and every sock under the bed.
+Chores are an exercise in dominion – let them rule over the trash in the cans, and the cleanliness of the toilets, and every sock under the bed.

-- Responsibilities of all authorities.
+Responsibilities of all authorities.

-- Conflicting responsibilities: Good king seeks the flourishing of his subjects.
+Conflicting responsibilities: Good king seeks the flourishing of his subjects.
 But good king must also send subjects to die in war, punish subjects for breaking peace.
 Behold I send you out as sheep amidst the wolves.
 Standing as Steven is martyred.

 Use of force

 Force is any action you take with the aim of provoking an action from an other that they did not freely choose.
+Is it?

 Daniel vs Nebechadnezzer – when I attempt to take from them their autonomy, I face judgment for my wrong, and they face judgment for wrongly submitting – better to be cast to the lions than bow the knee.

-Force use by authority generally: Authorities are only “authorized” to use force against another person under their authority in order to:
+Force use by authority generally: Authorities are only “authorized” to use force against another person under their authority in order to: ?

 Parents bear the sword.
 Rom 13, and Deut 21:18-21.
 But that does not mean that they won’t be held accountable for how they wielded their sword.

-How you play is what you win 5.
+How you play is what you win 11.
 Even in an unjust war, how you fight matters.
 Your children may grow into flourishing, healthy adults, and you must still stand before the seat of Judgment and give an account for the methods you used while parenting.

 Not lording it over those entrusted to you, but being examples to the flock.
 1 Peter 5:3